It’s

 558. Atlanta Falcons: Chidobe Awuzi, CB, Colorado

-559. Baltimore Ravens: Curtis Samuel, WR, Ohio State
+559. Baltimore Ravens: Curtis Samuel, WR, Ohio

 660. Detroit Lions: Jamaal Williams, RB, BYU